Wazzymandias/blockstack-crawler/README.md

 It currently supports [Badger](https://github.com/dgraph-io/badger) or [Bolt](https://github.com/coreos/bbolt) as the underlying database.
 Storage type is limited to local for now.

 >Note: The current set of commands is limited, but the repository was designed with extensibility in mind.
 Additional commands, as well as different database and storage types are a WIP.

 ###Commands

 #### Users
 `./blockstack-crawler names`
+>Note: Users are treated as names to conform to Blockstack API

   - Returns the set of users for each app at the current date.
 Database and storage are first queried for the data.
 If not found, a worker will query the remote Blockstack API for that information.